-Doctors and scientists are always looking for better ways to treat children with a brain tumor.
+Doctors and scientists are always looking for better ways to care for children with a brain tumor.
 To make scientific advances, doctors develop research studies involving volunteers, called clinical trials.
+In fact, every drug that is now approved by the U.S. Food and Drug Administration (FDA) was previously tested in clinical trials.

 Many clinical trials are focused on new treatments, evaluating whether a new treatment is safe, effective, and possibly better than the current (standard) treatment.
 These types of studies evaluate new drugs, different combinations of existing treatments, new approaches to radiation therapy or surgery, and new methods of treatment.